Review of “Girl Saints for Little Ones”

 Reminiscent of the Little House books, the Happy Little Family series chronicles episodes in the lives of an early American family, the Fairchilds.
 Beautifully written, with characters that jump off the page, these four books are very enjoyable read alouds with great lessons and vivid descriptions of nineteenth century life.
 For example, in a chapter of the first book, Happy Little Family , the father offers a special arrowhead for whichever of his children first shows true bravery.
 Stories like these provide great discussion themes: what is bravery or courage, are there different types of courage, how would your child act in the story, how could your child show courage in daily life?

 All-of-a-Kind Family and its sequels More All-Of-A-Kind Family and All-Of-A-Kind Family Downtown are charming stories about a Jewish family living in New York City about 100 years ago.
 These stories about a family with 5 active, engaging young girls are sure to be favorites.
-They also provide good information about the different holidays and culture within a Jewish family.
+They also provide good exposure to the different holidays and culture within a Jewish family.

 Depending on your children’s ages and sensitivity limits, C. S. Lewis’ The Chronicles of Narnia may be a good choice.
-These books are certainly more intense than the others on this list, so be advised that they may not be a good choice for younger, sensitive children, but slightly older children love these magical tales by a master story teller.
+We read them aloud starting around age 6, but more sensitive children may need to wait until age 8 to enjoy these magical tales by a master story teller.
 The plethora of Christian symbolism and allegory makes these books a rich, thought-provoking read.
 If your family spends a lot of time driving, here is a wonderful audio version read by a full cast of actors: The Chronicles of Narnia Collector’s Edition (Radio Theatre).

 The Happy Hollisters is the first in a long series of mysteries featuring the Hollister family.
 Each book features the large Hollister family who exemplify cheerfulness and teamwork as they help others by solving mysteries.
 These are not great classics of literature, but wholesome, simple, enjoyable books for if you are looking for a light read aloud.
 Check out my review here!

 If your children are a bit earlier, say eight and older, they will love the Letzenstein Chronicles, which begin with The Crystal Snowstorm.
 Catholic author Meriol Trevor sets these adventurous stories about orphaned children in the fictional Catholic country of Letzenstein, a tiny European kingdom.
 These books have heroes and villains to please the adventurous souls.
-I find their portrayal of the lowly and childlike characters as integral and important both noteworthy and admirable.
+I find their portrayal of the lowly and childlike characters as important and worthy a very timely witness.

 E. Nesbit’s books are great read-alouds for children who love a touch of fantasy in their literature.
 Her stories are not exactly a series, but some are loosely connected like Five Children and It and The Story of the Treasure Seekers.